ljvmiranda921/pyswarms/paper/paper.md

 Various features include:

-- __Python implementation of standard PSO algorithms.__ Includes the classic global best and local best PSO [@kennedyIJCNN1995] [@kennedyMHS1995], and binary PSO for discrete optimization [@kennedySMC1997].
-These implementations are built natively in `numpy` [@numpycse, @scipyweb].
+- __Python implementation of standard PSO algorithms.__ Includes the classic global best and local best PSO [@kennedyIJCNN1995; @kennedyMHS1995], and binary PSO for discrete optimization [@kennedySMC1997].
+These implementations are built natively in `numpy` [@numpycse; @scipyweb].
 - __Built-in single objective functions for testing.__ Provides an array of single-objective functions to test optimizers.
 Includes simple variants such as the sphere function, up to complicated ones such as Beale and Rastrigin functions.
 - __Plotting environment for cost and swarm animation.__ A wrapper built on top of `matplotlib` [@matplotlibcse] to conveniently plot costs and animate swarms (both in 2D and 3D) to assess performance and behavior.
 - __Hyperparameter search tools.__ Implements both random and grid search to find optimal hyperparameters for controlling swarm behavior.
 - __Base classes for implementing your own optimizer.__ Provides single-objective base classes for researchers to rapidly prototype and implement their own optimizers.

 Example use-cases involve: optimization of continuous and discrete functions, neural network training, feature selection, forward kinematics, and the like.
-Some of these use-cases are explained, with accompanying code, in the PySwarms Documentation(https://pyswarms.readthedocs.io/en/latest/).
+Some of these use-cases are explained, with accompanying code, in the [Documentation](https://pyswarms.readthedocs.io/en/latest/).
 This package is actively maintained and developed by the author with the help of various contributors.

 # References